‘Like I’m trapped’: Africans in China lockdown see no escape

 This new reality can be tiring.
 But “actually we don’t sleep these days,” he said.

 Meseret reported from Addis Ababa, Ethiopia.
+Amira El Masaiti in Rabat, Morocco, contributed.